nkrusch/recontext/notes/related.md

 # Related Works

-Note: we are only interested in approaches with an implementation, since it would not be possible to do comparisons otherwise.
+In general: we are interested in implemented approaches, since comparisons are difficult otherwise.

 ### TaCLe